A folded model for compositional data analysis: Conclusions

+As with the ilr transformation, the $\alpha$-transformed data have no clear interpretation.
+The same issue occurs with the additive log-ratio transformation $\left(\left\lbrace\log{\left(x_i/x_D \right)} \right\rbrace_{i=1,\ldots,D-1} \right)$ (Aitchison, 2003) and while the mean vector and covariance matrix are interpretable, they depend on the denominator component.
+Hence among models for compositional data, there is a trade-off between interpretability and better fit.
+Presumably the application would dictate which is of greater importance.

-As is standard practice in log-ratio transformation analysis, if one is willing to exclude from the sample space the boundary of the simplex, which corresponds to observations that have one or more components equal to zero, then the $\alpha$-transformation (\ref{alpha}) and its inverse are well defined for all $\alpha \in \mathbb{R}$, and the $\alpha$-folded model provides a new approach for the analysis of compositional data with the potential to provide an improved fit over traditional models.
+As is standard practice in log-ratio transformation analysis, if one is willing to exclude from the sample space the boundary of the simplex, which includes observations that have one or more components equal to zero, then the folded $\alpha$-transformation (\ref{alpha}) and its inverse are well defined for all $\alpha \in \mathbb{R}$, and the corresponding $\alpha$-folded model provides a new approach for the analysis of compositional data with the potential to provide an improved fit over traditional models.